 Send them what they are asking for.

-Please do not absolutely do not send them the story that’s been tucked in a chilly corner of your hard drive for a year and which mostly fits.
+Please do not, absolutely do not send them the story that’s been tucked in a chilly corner of your hard drive for a year and which mostly fits.
 They'll know you didn’t write it for their anthology, believe me they will know.

-Even more importantly: Other writers will have read the guidelines closely and sent the anthology exactly what they asked for.
+Even more importantly: Other writers will have read the guidelines carefully and sent the anthology exactly what they asked for.
 Their story will be selected over yours.
 You’ll feel not so great about that.

 Then do that again.

 With as many anthologies as sound exciting to you, keep writing, keep submitting.
 The more stories you have out there, the less important just one feels and if you get a rejection from one place, you have every chance of an acceptance from another.
 So keep writing and submitting.

 Then there’s the other way to make your first sale.